 The unit, available at both New-Mac offices, requires hard-wire installation by an electrician (New-Mac does not install).

-Once installed, there is a red indicator light (on the front of the unit) that will remain illuminated as long as the unit is functional.
+Once installed, there is a red indicator light (on the front of the unit) that will remain illuminated ONLY when the pump is running.
+It will not be lit when the pump is in standby mode.
 This should be checked following every storm.
-If the red light goes out, that means the unit absorbed a surge and has been expended.
-In that event, for up to 15 years from the manufacture date, the unit may be brought into to the New-Mac office to exchange for a new unit.
+If the red light goes out (while the pump is running), the unit likely has absorbed a surge and has been expended, meaning the protector performed its intended purpose.
+If that occurs, a new unit must be purchased from the co-op.

 For more information about surge protection, ask for Zane in our Member Services Department at 417-451-1515 or 800-322-3849.